 We want to do the right thing for people and society.
-Our solutions and use of data must be designed, so they first and foremost humans are benefitting individuals.
-We consider data ethical concerns to be more far-reaching than mere compliance with and adherence to legislation, which is the bare minimum.
+Our solutions and use of data must be designed, so they first and foremost are benefitting humans.
+We consider data-ethical concerns to be more far-reaching than mere compliance with and adherence to legislation, which is the bare minimum.
 Our principles that guide data ethics in our software development are:

 Individual data control